yuhan-qiao/yuhan-qiao.github.io/index.md

 layout: page
 ---

-#### Yuhan Qiao
+### Yuhan Qiao (John, 乔禹涵)

 <img src="https://yuhan-qiao.github.io/qyh6.jpg" class="floatpic">

-Here is Yuhan Qiao (John, 乔禹涵).
 I received my Master's degree in Computer Science & Technology from [Beijing JiaoTong University](https://www.bjtu.edu.cn/) in 2024, supervised by [Prof. Caiyan Jia](https://faculty.bjtu.edu.cn/8097/).
 Before that, I obtained my Bachelor's degree in Infomation Engineering from [China University of Mining & Technology (Beijing)](https://www.cumtb.edu.cn/).

 My previous research focused on **graph representation learning** with an emphasis on improving model generalization and robustness through **self-supervised** and **semi-supervised learning** approaches.
 Specifically, I explored applying these methods to the task of **rumor (misinformation) detection**, where labled data is often scarce.
 To address this challenge, I proposed a self-training framework aided by graph self-supervised pre-training, which enables joint learning from labeled and unlabeled rumor data and achieves significant performance improvements at low cost.
 This work was published in _Neurocomputing_ in 2024, titled “[A Debiased Self-Training Framework with Graph Self-Supervised Pre-training Aided for Semi-Supervised Rumor Detection](https://yuhan-qiao.github.io/mypaper/journal/neurocom.pdf).”
 This work also forms the core of my [master’s thesis](https://yuhan-qiao.github.io/mypaper/thesis/Master_thesis.pdf), which further explores the role of self-supervised pre-training in graph-based rumor detection.